Catholic University of Lyon

 The Catholic University of Lyon (UCLy), also known as the Lyon Catholic Institute (French: Institut Catholique de Lyon), is a French private university based in Lyon and Annecy, Southeastern France.

-History
+UCLy comprises several faculties, schools and institutes, and enrols French and international students in the humanities and social sciences, law, science, management and languages.

+UCLy has the legal status of a non-profit association under French law.
+It is an associate member of the "University of Lyon" Community of Universities and Institutions.

+Foundation and early years

 The Lyon Catholic University has stood at the confluence of the Saône and Rhône rivers in the city center of Lyon since its founding.
 Its creation in 1875 was initiated by lay Catholics following passage of a law on the freedom of higher education.
 Inaugural classes began in 1875.

+Historical sites

+Its first historic site was the Hôtel de Juys, near Place Bellecour.
+It housed the faculties of philosophy, arts and languages, science and theology, as well as the rectorate, administration and central services, including international relations, communications, academic administration and human development.

 Since 2005, the Catholic University of Lyon has been located on two campuses that are close to each other in the city center: